 Anti-indemnity questions are complex, governed as they are by applicable statutes in the state concerned, terms of the contract between the parties, the indemnitor’s insurance policy and the specifics of each individual claim.
 In cases where liability may be determined by degree of fault, conclusion must also wait for a jury to allocate fault.

-All that said, we can only touch lightly on the topic in the space available here.
-Nevertheless, it’s not a topic to overlook if you have an exposure.
+This is not a topic to overlook if you have an exposure.
 We’ll be happy to sit down with you and go over your own specific situation.